nus-cs2103-AY2223S1/ip/docs/README.md

 <br/><br/>

 ## <h1 align = "center"/>Get started with Luna ⛅️
-1. Download the `jar` file
+1. Download the `jar` file from this [page](https://github.com/fannyjian/ip/releases/tag/A-Release)
 2. Navigate to the directory containing the `jar` file in terminal
 3. Run java -jar `luna-v1.0.jar`
+4. Give Luna commands to complete your tasks!
+5. Say `bye` to Luna to exit and save your tasks for next time 💫

+**⚡️ Please only use `bye` to exit Luna instead of closing the window, or Luna will not be able to save your tasks to storage! ⚡️**
 <br/><br/>

 ## <h1 align = "center"/>Features ☁️

 ### Add and delete tasks

-Add or delete various tasks like:
+A lot of stuff to do?
+Add or delete different types of tasks to keep track!
 - todo 🌸
 - deadline 🌺
 - event 🌼